 Thursday, March 14 | 9 a.m. to 1 p.m.
 CDT

-Use what you’ve learned to refine your business plan and next steps, and get comfortable pitching your creative endeavors to your audience.
-Meet your mentors.
+Use what you’ve learned to refine your business plan and get comfortable pitching your creative endeavors to your audience.

 NOMINATIONS: We encourage alumni, partners, and community members to nominate rural Tennessee artists for Periscope RAD.
 If you know an artist who you think would benefit from our intensive entrepreneurial training curriculum, nominate them and we’ll invite them to apply.
-Nominations will open soon.
+The nomination deadline is November 3 at Noon CST (1 p.m.
+EST)

 Periscope RAD offers a statewide network of alumni: